 South Crofty Mine Underground 11: The working conditions were pretty grim in the mine it was hot and dangerous work.
 However, spare a thought for the miners of the nineteenth century who walked to work often a long distance.
 Then climbed down ladders to get to their work place in the mine with only the light of a candle to guide them.

-Nick Le Boutillier has kindly written some notes on the method of drilling the holes in the drive.
+The late Dr Nick Le Boutillier kindly wrote some notes on the method of drilling the holes in the drive.

 There was no ‘standard’ drill pattern.
 If a lode was narrow and planar you could get away with 6 holes.
 These were 3 parallel holes up, and 3 down from a sublevel.
 If the lode was wider, or if you had a mineralised envelope, the miner would drill a fan of holes of differing length to capture as much as possible.

 If the lode had pinched or swelled, again you would drill a variable fan to get as much ore as possible.
 I saw rings with up to 20 holes in some of the more complex patterns.
 The longest holes could exceed 12m in depth.
 However more often than not they were 10m or less (less chance of the holes ‘wandering’) and in a fan some would only be 2-3m.

 It was always very difficult to keep the cameras clear of mist and moisture.
 THe next few images were once again taken at the end of a drive.
 Here the temperatures could soar because of the lack of ventilation.

 The next set of images on this page are of Underground Miner Vitek Urbanski.
 These were taken on the 445 Fathom Providence crosscut.
 I remember it clearly because Vitek asked me if I wanted to take some action shots of him drilling.